AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module6/journey-orchestration-create-account.md

 **Authors: [Rob In der Maur](https://www.linkedin.com/in/ridmaur/), [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

-In this module, we will take you through the steps to use Journey Orchestration.
-You'll get access to Journey Orchestration and will be able to configure Events and Journeys that start based on a trigger from an experience event sent to Platform.
+In this module, we will take you through the steps to use Adobe Journey Optimizer.
+You'll get access to Adobe Journey Optimizer and will be able to configure Events and Journeys that start based on a trigger from an experience event sent to Platform.

 ## Learning Objectives

-- Learn how to configure Journey Orchestration events, journeys and actions
+- Learn how to configure Adobe Journey Optimizer events, journeys and actions
 - Learn how to create your own email message using Adobe Journey Optimizer

 ## Prerequisites